debanjana/angular-2-template/README.md

 ![](http://i.imgur.com/CqXcsZ9.png)

 This is a base template for Angular 2.
 It contains the core files you will need when starting an Angular 2 project.
-### This also containes a hardcoded list of movies which are dsplayed.
+### This also contains a hardcoded list of movies which are dsplayed.
 To get started, follow the instructions below.

 ### Install Node.js and npm